N-G-Asker/N-G-Asker/README.md

 - __Whiteboard then Code__: Refining Code Generation via Iterative Automatic Feedback from Peer LLMs [[Paper]](https://github.com/N-G-Asker/whiteboard-then-code/blob/main/whiteboard-then-code_research-paper.pdf)

 While back in school, I repeatedly put my classroom knowledge to the test as a software developer.
 In 2022, I was a researcher in an applied physics research group at Columbia, building programs supporting the professor’s high-tech lab.
 Then in 2024, coinciding with my graduation and the launch of Canine Cyber, I was an AI Software Engineering Intern at Qualitest.
 I developed back-end web and database services for an AI platform on a full-stack software development team, implementing high-priority requirements, including functionality to ingest and process Excel spreadsheets.

+At present, I am focused on building good software and applying machine learning and AI to the field of computer security.